LaughingWS/NexusForever.WorldDatabase.New-Zones-and-more/README.md

 #4  Celestion: removed Shades eve 100% completed
 #5  Northern Wilds: Added more things to the map to fixs quests.
 #6  Illium: Removed zPrix event 100% completed
 #7  Illium: This has a portal to Halon Ring, it is in the place that Carbine wanted it in.
-As a side note, beta clients have a non valid spot for it.
 #8  Illium Museum: 90% completed
 #9  Crimson Isle: Portal and NPC added
 #10 Levian Bay: Portals and NPCs added